miodyringer/PhySim/README.md

-# PySim: Introduction
+# PhySim: Introduction

-PySim is a physics simulation framework built on top of Pygame.
+PhySim is a physics simulation framework built on top of Pygame.
 It provides a modular architecture for creating various types of physics scenarios, allowing you to easily define entities with properties like movement, mass, collision, and force reception.

 ## Features